Last Updated: December 2024

 2. It will help authors by providing both clarity about the reasons for the decision and useful feedback about the strengths and weaknesses of their scholarship, which they can use later to strengthen their work.

 Please aim to make your review as detailed and informative as possible—thorough, thoughtful feedback is essential to ensuring high-quality submissions are fairly assessed.
-As you prepare your reviews and meta-reviews for papers submitted to FAccT 2024, please make sure to carefully review the guidance below.
 Remember that you are not only assessing whether a paper is worth publishing, but that you are also providing feedback to the authors.
 Try to be helpful, constructive, and kind in your reviews.

 Reviewing Process